 Harriet L. Schwartz, PhD is the author of Connected Teaching: Relationship, Power, and Mattering in Higher Education (Stylus, 2019).
 She is at the forefront of applying Relational Cultural Theory (RCT) to teaching and learning in higher education.
 Her scholarly interests include teaching as relational practice, emotion and teaching, and qualitative research methods.
 Harriet is ICGC’s Lead Scholar for Education as Relational Practice.

+Harriet is currently working on a book on Constructivist Critical Incident Technique (CoCIT), a qualitative research method.
 She has published two New Directions for Teaching and Learning sourcebooks, co-editing Teaching and Emotion and editing Interpersonal Boundaries in Teaching and Learning.
 She has published numerous book chapters and journal articles.
 Harriet is a frequent presenter and keynote speaker at regional and national conferences and enjoys visiting with Connected Teaching faculty book clubs and providing faculty and staff development workshops.
 As a public scholar, Harriet has written about racism, sexism, and homophobia, publishing in spaces such as Pittsburgh’s Public Source and Medium.

 Myriam Barenbaum, LCSW-R, MPH